Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 Solomonic Gate

-The gate that you can see above is called Solomonic Gate (though our guide said there is a very far fetch relation to King Solomon).
+The gate you can see above is called Solomonic Gate (though our guide said there is a far-fetched relation to King Solomon).
 Interestingly, it is a six-chambered gate (as you enter, there are three chambers on each side).
 Similar gates were found in Megiddo and Gezer.
-One explanation for this is that these gates were all built by the same government.
+One explanation is that these gates were all built by the same government.

 A gate with six rooms and two towers, dated to the 10th century BCE.
 The gate was built in a form that was common in this period and is similar to the gates at Gezer and Megiddo.
 To the south of the gate are the remains of a casemate city wall from the same period (made of two parallel walls with a space between them, divided into chambers by partitions).
 Beneath the middle room in the southern wing of the gate, the basalt threshold of a Canaanite temple was found.

-Note: unless stated otherwise, all comments were taken from the official site.
+Note: unless stated otherwise, all quotes were taken from the official site.

 Hazor has three water systems.
-Two of them were built by the Canaanites and one by the Israelites.
+The Canaanites built two, and one the Israelites.
 Here you can see drainage leading to one of them (Canaanite).
 Unfortunately, this water system is closed to the public.

 There are several remains of Canaanite Temples, and here is one of them: